nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 Unix epoch is confusing.
 The static method is self-describing, and this allows the constructor to be rewritten for use within Noda Time itself.

+The `LocalDate.LocalDateTime` property has been removed.
+It was rarely a good idea to arbitrarily pick the Unix epoch as the date, and usually indicates a broken design.
+If you still need this behaviour, you can easily construct a `LocalDate` for the Unix epoch and use the addition operator instead.

 Period
 ====